-Classic love stories of boy and girl meet; boy and girl fall in love, marry and live happily ever after very rarely happen in real life.
+Classic romance stories of boy and girl meet; boy and girl fall in love, marry, and live happily ever after very rarely happen in real life.
 Where is the turmoil, the heartache, the deceit, and the messy breakup?

 What happened to the unrequited love affairs and the stories of forbidden love and the treacherous feeling that you will never be truly happy?

 Whatever the storyline may be, we all know that with each great classic comes the ‘emotionally satisfying and optimistic ending’.
 Or is this really always the case?